Fincontrollex

 NPV (Net Present Value)

-Sum of discounted cash flows showing the total value created by the investment
+Sum of discounted levered cash flows showing the total value created for the equity owner

 IRR (Internal Rate of Return)

-The discount rate at which NPV equals zero — your expected rate of return
+The rate at which NPV equals zero — compared against your Cost of Equity to judge attractiveness

 Payback Period

-Time required to recover the initial investment from operating cash flows
+Time required to recover the initial investment from levered free cash flows

 Discounted Payback Period

-Time to recover the investment using discounted (time-adjusted) cash flows
+Time to recover the investment using discounted (time-adjusted) levered cash flows

 PI (Profitability Index)